stephkoest/structural_genomics/README.md

 # Structural Genomics

-Collection of scripts used for analyses in "Structure-based inference of eukaryotic complexity in Asgard archaea."
+Collection of scripts used for analyses in "Inference of eukaryotic complexity in Asgard archaea using structural modeling" by Köstlbacher et al.
+"

 ## Table of Contents